 VPNs are single hop proxies.
 They encrypt all of your traffic between you and the VPN site, but not after that.

 When you use a wireless or wired network, it’s easy for an operator (and usually anyone else) to see some basic parts of your traffic.
 This is usually which websites on the internet you’re connecting to, or more generally, which servers your computer is speaking to.

 It’s easy to see if you’re on Google, or if you’re on some shady pornography site.
 Put another way: if you’re on a website or using an application that might be unsavory to some, this is easily detectable without a VPN.
 The actual content is unknown thanks to a lovely technology called TLS (colloquially, HTTPS or SSL).
 Some of the time, like when your browser says that a website isn’t secure, the provider can see 100% of what you’re sending.
 This is far less common now than it used to be.

 If you’re playing Internet games, the vast majority of games do nothing to encrypt your traffic.
 This means that it’s not only obvious when you’re playing a game, it’s probably obvious if you say something silly in chat.
 If you’re playing on a custom game server where you need to login with a username and password, both of those are clear as day to anyone eavesdropping, too.

-To recap, VPNs are good if you’re:
+VPNs are good for:

 death by a thousand cuts